StevenTammen/hugo-preprocessor/README.md

 ### Section-level (rather than page-level) subject-tagging of content

 The construction of a subject index that is much more fine-grained than individual pages; supporting categorization tags for every single header on the site (vs. only at the page level).
 Hugo's Taxonomies (e.g., [here](https://www.jessicahuynh.info/blog/2020/06/hugo-taxonomies/)) let you set things up per-page using variables in the YAML/TOML frontmatter, but that's pretty useless for pages of substantial size (something that would equal tens of pages in print) where you'd want to subject-tag individual sections or subsections, for much more useful content navigation.

+## Things that have not yet been implemented

 ### The ability to include some markdown content in other markdown content, no HTML or shortcodes necessary